population-research/uganda-covid/paper/uganda_covid_wber_revisions.md

 of household members by subtracting the number in the prior round from the current round's number.

-## Summary Statistics

-[@fig:combined] shows the daily stringency index, the daily Google Mobility measure of time spent at residential locations, the 7-day average number of new Covid-19 cases and deaths per 100,000 persons, and the data collection window for each of the UHFS rounds in shaded grey.
-The strictest restrictions are just before round 1, where there is an almost complete lockdown.
-Although, according to the stringency measure, the second lockdown was nearly as strict as the first.
-Furthermore, the four months after each lockdown show similar stringency levels, with stringency only dropping in September 2020.

-![Revised Stringency Index, Time Spent at Residential Locations, Daily New Covid Cases per 100,000 persons and New Deaths per 100,000, and Data Collection Window for Each UHFS Survey Round](../figures/combined.pdf){#fig:combined}

-That the lockdown policies were enforced is shown by the substantial increases in the amount of time spent at residential locations during the April through June 2020 and the June through August 2021 periods.
-Despite some remaining restrictions during the second and third rounds, the time spent at residential locations had returned to almost the baseline by the end of the second round's data collection in mid-August 2020, which is why we did not include the third round as a lockdown round.
-Through the non-lockdown periods, the time spent at home remained relatively stable except for the Christmas and New Year's celebrations.

-The number of confirmed infections and deaths from Covid remained low in Uganda until halfway through 2021.
-For context, even with the spike in cases in 2021, Uganda's cumulative number of cases per 100,000 at the end of 2021 was only 306.9 compared with 16,294.5 in the US.
-Furthermore, as in many other developing countries, the number of Covid deaths was low.
-Even with the increase in cases and deaths by the end of 2021, Uganda had only 7.2 deaths per 100,000 persons, while, for comparison, the US had 245.1 deaths per 100,000 persons.

-We present the summary statistics of key variables in Table 1.
-Column 1 shows the overall sample mean, and columns 2, 3, and 4 show the respective sample means in round 1 (short-run effect of the first lockdown), round 2 (medium-run effect of the first lockdown), and round 7 (medium run effect of the second lockdown).
-Column 5 presents the mean for the non-lockdown-related rounds.
-Overall, the average food insecurity across all rounds is relatively high, with 55.4% reporting at least one type of food insecurity.
-However, the differences between the lockdown and non-lockdown periods are large.
-For example, 71.8 percent of households reported any food insecurity during the first lockdown (round 1) as opposed to 47.2 percent for the non-lockdown period, a difference of 24.6 percent.

-# Results

-## Food Insecurity

-Table 2 shows the impact of the Covid-19 lockdowns in Uganda on the likelihood of food insecurity using a linear model with household fixed effects.[^8] Overall, lockdowns caused a substantial increase in all types of food insecurity in both the short and medium run.

-As shown in column 1, the first lockdown led to a substantial and statistically significant short-run increase in the likelihood of having any food insecurity by 25.2 percentage points.
-Furthermore, the lockdowns led to a significant increase in all eight food insecurity measures, where most of the point estimates are sizeable, with magnitudes of over 20 percentage points.
-Even more concerning, the worst forms of food insecurity ("had to skip a meal" and "went hungry but did not eat") more than doubled, and "went without eating for a whole day" almost tripled.

-The effects of the first lockdown persisted in the medium run, with significant increases in food insecurity about three months after the lockdowns were lifted.
-Any food insecurity was still 11.9 percentage points higher than in non-lockdown periods, and five of the nine measures had a point estimate of at least nine percentage points.

-Moreover, the medium-run impact of the second lockdown is similar to the short-run effect of the first lockdown.
-The point estimates of the second lockdown are over 20 percentage points for six of the nine food insecurity measures.
-This suggests that the second lockdown, combined with a drought, had a worse impact on food insecurity than the first lockdown, at least in the medium run.

 ## Impact on Work